-A lifelong educator and advocate for child-centered and constructivist practices in early education, author Stephanie Goloway teaches early education and child development at the Community College of Allegheny County in Pittsburgh, PA.
-She holds a Masters in Education from Edinboro University and a B.A in Psychology from Allegheny College.
-Her lengthy resume includes teaching at the preschool, kindergarten, first and sixth grade levels, as well as running the education program for adjudicated adolescents.
-She has also worked as a children’s librarian, a storyteller, and the author and publisher of a fairy tale newsletter called Imagination On The Move, from which this latest project takes its name.
+A lifelong educator and advocate for child-centered and constructivist practices in early education, Stephanie teaches early education and child development at the Community College of Allegheny County in Pittsburgh, PA.
+She holds an EdD in Early Childhood from Walden University; her dissertation was titled Happily Ever Resilient: A Content Analysis for Themes of Resilience in Fairytales.
+She also has a Masters in Education from Edinboro University and a B.A in Psychology from Allegheny College.
+She has taught at the preschool, kindergarten, first and sixth grade levels, and run the education program for adjudicated adolescents in residential treatment.
+She has also worked as a children’s librarian and a storyteller.
+Throughout all of these experiences, Stephanie has explored the power of the imagination, Story, and play to help connect people with learning, and each other

-Stephanie lives with her dog Rocky in western Pennsylvania where she teaches, gardens, writes, and digs for rocks.
-This page is dedicated to her friend, soulmate and husband, Mike Hospodar, who taught her much about the family disease of alcoholism and addiction before losing his lifelong battle with it in 2012.
+This site is dedicated to her friend, soulmate and husband, Mike Hospodar, who taught her much about the family disease of alcoholism and addiction before losing his lifelong battle with it in 2012.